 You must define your project’s approach to controlling progress in the project initiation documentation (PID).
 You must manage by stages, set tolerances and manage by exception against these tolerances.
 You must review the business justification when exceptions are raised and learn lessons throughout the project.

-By now, if you have learned the definitions provided in bold in this article and the other two in the series, you should be well-placed to pass the PRINCE2 Foundation exam with flying colours.
+By reading this article it should help to prepare you for attending PRINCE2 Foundation training. if you have learned the definitions provided in bold in this article and the other two in the series, you should be well-placed to pass the PRINCE2 Foundation exam with flying colours.
 Good luck with your exam.